 In addition to providing support for facility construction and modernization efforts, the bond funds also qualify the District for state matching funds.
-During 2017/18, the district received \$364,590 in state matching funds through new bond authority approved by the California electorate in November 2016.
+During 2017/18, the District received \$364,590 in state matching funds through new bond authority approved by the California electorate in November 2016.
 The District also received a \$3 million matching Career Technical Education State grant, which augments the local Measure S funds allocated to the Eureka High School Agricultural Complex project.
-Eureka City Schools continues to follow the required state guidelines for its bond projects in order to remain eligible for matching funds.
+These state School Facility Program funds will be transferred into the Building Fund in 2021/22.
+Eureka City Schools continues to follow the required state guidelines for its bond projects in order to remain eligible for additional matching funds.